Take a virtual look at our school ...

 8.45 am-1.15 pm

-Unfortunately, we are unable to open our doors this year to enable you to visit our school and meet the staff, however, a virtual tour will be uploaded to coincide with the application portal opening on 7th January 2021.
+Unfortunately, we are unable to open our doors this year to enable you to visit our school and meet the staff, however, a virtual tour is available to view above.

 A timetable of pre-school admissions procedures setting out the dates by which an application is to be submitted is available at www.eani.org.uk/admissions under ‘Pre-School Admissions’.
 During the admissions procedure when applying the criteria punctual applications will be considered before late applications are considered.

-The application procedure opens on 7 January 2021 at 12noon (GMT) and an application submitted by the closing date of 29 January 2021 at 12noon (GMT) will be treated as a punctual application.
-An application received after 12noon (GMT) on 29 January 2021 will be treated as a late application.
+The application procedure opens on 10 January 2022 at 12noon (GMT) and an application submitted by the closing date of 28 January 2022 at 12noon (GMT) will be treated as a punctual application.
+An application received after 12noon (GMT) on 28 January 2022 will be treated as a late application

 As the pre-school admissions procedure is in two stages the timetable also specifies the relevant dates at Stage 2 which will determine if an application is to be considered as punctual or late.